 Jane Morton of Stanford University explains the benefits of breastfeeding in the first hour after birth (sometimes called the golden hour) in Successful Breastfeeding Begins Right at Birth.
 Benefits include:

 - Strong feeding instincts.
 All baby mammals’ instincts and feeding reflexes are primed to help them find their mother’s teat straight after birth

 - Birth hormones (e.g. oxytocin) help to push milk forward and make breastfeeding or hand expression easiest during the first hour 4

 - Sends a strong signal to the milk factory to start milk production.

 #4 Comfortable breastfeeding—position and latch

 The way a baby attaches to the breast is often called their attachment or latch.
 The way a baby is held to the breast (their positioning) also affects how they can latch on.
-Getting a comfortable latch where baby has a big mouthful of breast tissue as well as the nipple is important to allow your baby to get plenty of breast milk when he suckles.
+Getting a comfortable latch where baby has a big mouthful of breast tissue as well as the nipple is important so they can get plenty of breast milk when they suckle.
 The more breast milk your baby takes away from the breast at each feed the more milk will be made to replace it.
 See “How to Breastfeed” in Breastfeeding Tips for Newborns for more information on getting started or see Breastfeeding Positions for Newborns, Latching Tips and Breastfeeding Videos.